 10. Use pictures for students to infer cause and effect.

 This cause-and-effect lesson plan could be done after kids have mastered the basics.
-Gather some interesting pictures from classroom magazines (Scholastic, Weekly Reader) and regular magazines, or find them online on free-to-use sites like Pixabay.
+Gather some interesting pictures from classroom magazines (Scholastic, Weekly Reader, etc.) and regular magazines, or find them online on free-to-use sites like Pixabay.
 Look for pictures that have a lot going on in them because kids are going to be looking for several causes and effects, not just one.
 I would suggest NOT letting the kids search for pictures.
-Not everything is classroom friendly and even if they were, it could be a distraction.
+Not everything is classroom friendly, and even if it were, it could be a distraction.

 Glue the picture to the top of a piece of construction paper (portrait format) or a piece of chart paper.
 Underneath the picture, divide the space in half and write “Cause” at the top of the left side and “Effect” at the top of the right side.
 Kids brainstorm and write down lots of different causes and effects for the same picture by looking at it in many ways.